tl;dr

 To make it visible to Nix, run: git -C ".../kubenix-cluster" add "secrets/flake.nix"

-But git add secrets/ doesn’t actually solve the problem. secrets/ is itself a git repository (it has its own .git), so git records a gitlink — the submodule SHA — not the file contents.
+But I can’t git add secrets/. secrets/ is itself a git repository (it has its own .git), so git records a gitlink — the submodule SHA — not the file contents.
 Nix still can’t read through the parent’s index to the inner files.
 I’ve added something to the index, but not the something Nix needed.

 The fix is to stop pretending secrets/ is a directory of files in the parent repo and treat it as what it actually is: a separate flake on the filesystem.